fipsoutside/fipsoutside.github.io/_sections/services.markdown

 ---

+### Market and Solutions Analysis

+There are many options to achieve FIPS compliance -- and most of them cost six-figures.

+I'll help to evaluate your needs, review the market for solutions, and deliver a detailed analysis of all available options.

+I can also assist in preparing RFPs and lead sales calls with solution providers to advocate for your needs and provide an unbiased evaluation of the solution offered.

+---

 ### Compliance Project Management

 A FIPS compliance and validation project has a lot of moving parts: there's compliance and cryptosystem analysis, technical integration, coordination with FIPS laboratories, algorithm and functional testing, and host of other small details.